Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 Each policy in those headers is defined by an ordered set of directives.
 Each directive is a name/value pair; name is non-empty, but value may be empty.
 For example, `script-src` is a directive's *name* and the value can be, for instance, `'self'` or a url or a set of these.
-Another directive can be `default-src 'none'`, where 'default-src' is another directive name.
+Another directive can be `default-src 'none'`, where `default-src` is another directive name.
 The directives forming a policy are separated by semicolons.
 For this example, the Content Security Policy would be the header: